OpenVPN/openvpn3-linux/README.md

          $ openvpn3 config-import --config my-vpn-config.conf

       This will return a configuration path.
-This is needed to interact with this configuration later on.
+This path is a unique reference to this specific configuration profile.

   2. (Optional) Display all imported configuration profiles